pawelngei/alxd.org/content/49en_ministry_for_the_future.md

 </future>

 <future>
-The "...Future" turns this upside down by having Frank be a "voice of conscience" of Mary, the head of the Ministry, kidnapping her and begging her to do something, a northern-savior stand-in for the voices of unseen billions suffering from the Climate Catastrophe.
-It's only at this point where we realize that the characters of the "...Future" have no meaningful relationships to the characters from the Global South, or even outside of the UN elites.
+The "...Future" turns this upside down by having Frank be a "voice of conscience" of Mary, the head of the Ministry by kidnapping her and begging her to do something.
+A northern-savior stand-in for the voices of unseen billions suffering from the Climate Catastrophe.
+It's only at this point that we realize that the characters of the "...Future" have no meaningful relationships to the characters from the Global South, or even outside of the UN elites.
 Frank - an American scarred by climate trauma - is then the only way to truly empathize with the non-Westerners whose agency remains invisible to the neoliberal discourse.
 Another subtle, and yet audacious stroke by KSR, gently nodding towards [The White Man’s Burden](https://en.wikipedia.org/wiki/The_White_Man%27s_Burden).
 </future>

 <future>